 Dani Bowman—who is on the autism spectrum founded her company, DaniMation Entertainment, at age 14 in 2009 and launched DaniMation UK in 2019.
 She graduated with a BFA in Animation in 2018 and an MBA in Global Strategy and Leadership in 2020.
 Dani has premiered 10 animated short films, a PSA, and a music video at San Diego Comic Con.
 Over the next 12 years, Dani has led summer animation camps and around the country, initially with Joey Travolta's Inclusion Films, and then expanding out on her own, adding programs at the University of South Florida and Plymouth University in England, teaching over 2000 youth with autism and other different abilities.
 In 2020, Dani pivoted to teaching animation from in-person to online with 1-Week Animation Workshops and One-on-One classes.
 In addition to teaching animation, Dani works with her students as a role model and mentor, encouraging them to follow their dreams.
 In 2021, Dani and her team participated in the Easterseals Disability Film Challenge, where she won for “Best Editor” with her film “The Home Office”.
 Dani is currently working on getting a Ph.D with thesis on how much the impact her program has had in the autism community.

-Sasha Balasingam is a rising senior at Los Gatos High School in Los Gatos, California and will serve as co-chair of the NNEA Core-Committee for the upcoming year.
+Sasha Balasingam is an incoming freshman at Stanford University from Los Gatos, California and has served as co-chair of the NNEA Core-Committee for the upcoming year.
 She grew up as a younger sibling of a sister on the Autism Spectrum and has been involved with several forms of neurodiversity all her life through serving as a representative for special needs inclusion and advocacy.
 Over the past few years, she has worked with police and fire departments to install a program that helps first responders during emergencies with neurodiverse individuals.
 Outside of her neurodiversity work, she loves playing piano, dancing, taekwondo, and working in town government.

 Eli Oh is recent graduate of UC Berkeley.
 Throughout college, she was part of an organization called Spectrum where she learned about the importance and power of disability advocacy as she led committees and awareness events for Autism.
 It is her hope that she can continue contributing and being a part of the Neurodiversity community.
 In her free time, she enjoys spending time with friends and exploring good food spots in SF.
 She has recently become interested in yoga and boxing, which she hopes to do more of!